 5. Figures

 Figure 1.
-Diagrams of the two complete experimental device setups using a Teensy interface.
+Diagrams of the two complete experimental device arrangements for using a Teensy interface.
 A A floating, spherical treadmill setup for a motion tracking experiment.
 This experimental design consists of a Teensy 3.2 connected to two ADNS-9800 sensors via serial-peripheral interfaces, and a sCMOS camera through a coaxial cable.
-Every 50 milliseconds, a digital pulse was generated to initiate an image frame capture from a sCMOS camera.
+Every 50 milliseconds, a digital pulse was sent to initiate an image frame capture from a sCMOS camera.
 Simultaneously, the Teensy interface acquired motion data from both ADNS sensors and sent them to a PC via a USB.
-B A trace eye blink conditioning setup.
+B Trace eye blink conditioning design.
 In order to generate a sound through the speaker, the Teensy is soldered to a prop-shield, which contains an amplifier.
 The Teensy 3.2 sends self-monitored time stamps, trial, and stimulus information (audio, and puff pin states) via the USB back to the PC.
 In each trial, the Teensy generates a 9500 Hz tone at a sampling rate of 44.1 kHz.
-The tone stimulus is followed by a gentle air puff.
+The tone stimulus is followed by a gentle air puff 100 ms in duration.

 Figure 2.
 Electrical wiring schematics for both the motion tracking and trace eye blink conditioning experiments A. A schematic of the wiring of a Teensy 3.2 to two ADNS-9800 sensors via serial peripheral interface connections (SPIs).
 Solid dots at intersections between lines indicate connections.
 Some unused pins on the Teensy 3.2 were not included in this schematic.
 B A schematic of the electrical connections between a Teensy 3.2, a prop shield, and an external speaker.
 Dotted lines indicate connections.
 All connections between the Teensy 3.2 and prop shield were made using 14x1 double insulated pins, and the output to the speaker from the prop shield was constructed using 22 gauge wire.
 Some extraneous and unused pins on the Teensy and the prop shield were not included in this diagram.

 Figure 3.
-Example recording using the motion tracking experimental design.
+Experimental design and movement data from animal tracking experiment.
 A Example motion recording of a head-fixed mouse running on the spherical treadmill shown in Figure 1A.
 B Times of digital pulses generated by the Teensy vs theoretical times of the digital pulses at exactly 20 Hz.
 Red indicates linear model prediction, and black are experimental data, down-sampled by a factor of 200.
 The linear model estimates a slope of 1.000028937 + 0.000000002 (t(11998)= 4.95e+08, p < 0.001, R2=1; intercept = 0.000759 + 0.000007, t(11998) = 1084.7, p < 0.001).